-Two blocks later, though, I saw another gas station that offered their gas at 10 cents per gallon cheaper than what I had just paid.
+Two blocks later, though, I saw another gas station that offered its gas at 10 cents per gallon cheaper than what I had just paid.
 I don’t ever want that to happen again.
 And fortunately, it doesn’t have to.

 7 Apps to Find the Cheapest Gas Station Near Me

 Each of these money-saving apps offers unique features, and most of them are free.
 With some, you can save money by using brands they partner with to save anywhere from 5-20 cents per gallon.
-Others are simply cheap gas locators that will help you find the cheapest gas station in your area.
+Others are simply cheap gas locators that will help you find the least expensive gas station in your area.

 Over the last few years, Waze has become a household name as a crowdsourced navigation map.
 Waze is owned by Google and has over 115 million people using the app to find the best route, set up carpools, and travel efficiently.

-GasBuddy is one of the most popular apps that help you find cheap gas.
-Their mission is to help customers “avoid paying full price for fuel.”
-They have over 600,000 users who make over 300 million searches per year.
-And they’re able to give accurate data on finding the cheapest gas because the information is crowdsourced.
+GasBuddy is one of the most popular apps that helps you find cheap gas. its mission is to help customers “avoid paying full price for fuel.”
+It has over 600,000 users who make over 300 million searches per year.
+And it’s able to give accurate data on finding the cheapest gas because the information is crowdsourced.

-This means that their massive user base inputs the gas prices near them for everyone else to see.
-They have real-time fuel prices for more than 150,000 gas stations in the United States, Australia, and Canada.
-Not only do they help users find cheap gas near them, but they offer a cash-back system called Pay with GasBuddy.
+This means that its massive user base inputs the gas prices near them for everyone else to see.
+It has real-time fuel prices for more than 150,000 gas stations in the United States, Australia, and Canada.
+Not only does it help users find cheap gas near them, but the company offers a cash-back system called Pay with GasBuddy.
 Users can earn five cents back on every gallon of gas they purchase.
 It’s free to join and is accepted by gas stations nationwide.

 To start saving money with the app, follow these three steps:

-- Join and link your checking account and they’ll send you a GasBuddy card.
+- Join and link your checking account and the company will send you a GasBuddy card.